-To support these modifications, the IASB has developed guidance and examples to explain and demonstrate the application of the "4-step materiality process" described in the IFRS practice 2 statements.
+The IASB has developed guidance and examples to explain and demonstrate the application of the "four-step process for determining materiality" described in Practical Statement 2.

-The amendments to IAS 1 will be in force for the annual periods beginning on January 1, 2021, with the option of early application and are applied prospectively.
-The amendments to the IFRS Practice 2 statements do not contain an effective date or transition requirements.
+The amendments to IAS 1 will be effective for annual periods beginning on January 1, 2022, with an option for early application and are prospective in application.
+The amendments to Practical Statement 2 do not contain an effective date or transition requirements.